 Optimizing the CARTA Curricula

-The week culminated with a consultative workshop from May 28 – 30, to review CARTA’s curricula and develop a strategic roadmap for broader adoption and dissemination within and beyond partner institutions.
+The week concluded with a consultative workshop from May 28 – 30, to review CARTA’s curricula and develop a strategic roadmap for broader adoption and dissemination within and beyond partner institutions.
 The workshop brought together CARTA training coordinators and facilitators to evaluate the use, accessibility, and relevance of CARTA’s teaching resources.

 Participants reviewed feedback from a targeted survey of trainer-of-trainers (ToT) beneficiaries, conducted a hands-on critique of digital content and the curricula site, and assessed materials across five key interventions.
 These include PhD training; ESE:0’s Academic writing; Academic, Professional and Administration Staff Workshops – APAS, also referred to as Institutional support or Research management; Graduate Grant Writing Workshop; and Supervisors Workshop.
 The workshop culminated in the development of detailed action plans and a structured review roadmap, which will be guided by the coordinators of each of the interventions.